Mikhail Kukushkin: 2021–23: Three Challenger finals

 Starting his clay court season at the 2022 Serbia Open where he received a wildcard, Kukushkin lost in the first round to Aljaž Bedene.
 In Munich, he fell in the first round of qualifying to Thiago Monteiro.

 He started his grass court season at the 2022 Surbiton Trophy.
 He lost in the first round to British wildcard Paul Jubb.
 In Nottingham, he reached the quarterfinals where he was defeated by third seed and eventual finalist, Jordan Thompson.
 At the 2022 Ilkley Trophy, he retired from his first-round match against Fernando Verdasco due to injury.
 Making it past qualifying for Wimbledon, he lost in the first round to 29th seed and world No. 34, Jenson Brooksby.

 In August 2022, Mikhail Kukushkin won his first match at the Challenger in Chicago as an alternate where he defeated the American Govind Nanda.

 In October, he received a wildcard for his home tournament, the 2022 Astana Open.

 In November, he reached the Challenger final in Andria where he lost to Leandro Riedi.

 He finished the 2022 season ranked No. 223 on 21 November 2022, his lowest ranking in 15 years.

 Kukushkin started his 2023 season at the Canberra International.
 He lost in the first round of qualifying to Australian Tristan Schoolkate.
 At the Australian Open, he fell in the second round of qualifying to Yosuke Watanuki.

 At the Concepción Challenger, Kukushkin lost in the first round to sixth seed Hugo Dellien.
 In Tenerife, he was defeated in the first round by Alessandro Giannessi.

 In March 2023, he played at the Challenger Città di Lugano.
 He lost in the first round to fifth seed Liam Broady.
 At the Challenger Biel/Bienne, he was eliminated in the second round by third seed Norbert Gombos.
 At the Play In Challenger, he lost in the first round to French qualifier Kenny de Schepper.

 In September 2023, he received a wildcard for his home tournament, the 2023 Astana Open.

 Kukushkin ended the 2023 season ranked No. 264.

-2024: First ATP Challenger title in 6 & Tour quarterfinal in 4 years, back to top 100
+2024–26: ATP quarterfinal in 4 years, out of top 300, retirement

-In May 2024, he qualified for the French Open; this made his 11th appearance at this Major.
+In May 2024, he qualified for the French Open, his 11th appearance at this Major.

 Kukushkin broke a six-year title drought on the ATP Challenger Tour early in the first quarter of the season, capturing titles in Manama and Tenerife.
 At the Hangzhou Open Kukushin reached his first ATP Tour quarterfinal in four years (since Nur-Sultan, Kazakhstan in 2020).
 As a result he returned to the top 100 in the singles rankings after more than three years (since 17 May 2021), on 23 September 2024.

+In June 2026, Kukushkin announced his retirement from professional tennis, with his final appearance at the Almaty Open.